-Additional Course Description: Integrated Calculus IA and IB is a two-semester course sequence that develops the core topics of Calculus I, with relevant and critical Pre-calculus topics woven in and developed alongside the calculus topics.
+Additional Course Description: Math 231/232 Integrated Calculus IA and IB is a two-semester course sequence that develops the core topics of Calculus I, with relevant and critical Pre-calculus topics woven in and developed alongside the calculus topics.
 Thus, this course sequence provides an alternative to the traditional Pre-calculus to Calculus (MATH 117 / MATH 241) pathway.
-Instead of first completing a full semester of Pre-calculus, students in Integrated Calculus IA and IB begin to study Calculus topics immediately, and learn the necessary Pre-calculus topics along the way.
+Instead of first completing a full semester of Pre-calculus, Math 231 students begin to study Calculus topics immediately, and learn the necessary Pre-calculus topics along the way.

 Course Content: All MATH 241 topics are developed by the end of the two-semester course sequence, along with the necessary Pre-calculus topics from MATH 117.